 Why?
-Because Talalay and Dunlop latex – the two types of latex found in latex foam mattresses, toppers and pillows – does not produce the same allergic reactions as other latex products found in household or medical products.
-But to really get to the bottom of this pervasive bedtime myth, we need to dive deeper into what causes a latex allergy, and why latex foam in Brooklyn Bedding and other brands of mattresses is distinct.
+Because Talalay and Dunlop latex—the two common types of latex found in all-latex and latex hybrid mattresses, toppers and pillows—do not produce the same allergic reactions as other latex products found in household or medical products.
+To really get to the bottom of this pervasive bedtime myth, though, we need to dive deeper into what causes a latex allergy, and why the latex foam in Brooklyn Bedding and other brands of mattresses is distinct.

 What exactly causes a latex allergy?